mitre-ace-direct/ace-direct/README.md

 `acenode` hosts the Redis, MongoDB, MySQL, and application servers.
 Log into `acenode.domain.com` and follow the directions below.

-## Automatic installer for acenode
+### Automatic installer for acenode

+> :warning: **This installer assumes that you already installed:**: Asterisk, STUN, TURN, Kurento, and Kamailio.

 _Experimental._ See the [install.sh](install.sh) file for an automated installation script.
 This will install the following on `acenode`: